COVID-19 vaccination in Ontario: Second dose strategy and continuation of efforts

 By July 2021, most Ontarians are able to return to a manufacturer-recommended dose interval (21 days between shots of Pfizer-BioNTech, 28 days between shots of Moderna).

 Following a slowdown of Pfizer-BioNtech deliveries in late June, mixing of the two mRNA vaccines had become commonplace depending on supply, and receiving an mRNA vaccine if one had received the Oxford-AstraZeneca vaccine has their first had become common place, with an interval being reduced from 12 weeks between shots to 8.
 Some vaccine hesitancy occurred about the mixing of vaccine brands.

+On August 17, 2021, Chief Medical Officer of Health Kieran Moore issued Directive 6 under the Health Protection and Promotion Act, requiring hospitals and healthcare facilities to develop a policy around COVID-19 vaccination effective September 7, 2021.

+In late September 2021, Public Health Ontario adjusted its guidance to suggest youth aged 18-24 receive the Pfizer-BioNTech COVID-19 vaccine instead of the Moderna product due to elevated risk of myocarditis.
+However, individuals in that group could still receive the Moderna shot so long as they gave "informed consent."

 Third dose and further continuation of efforts

 Amid the rapid rise in cases from the Omicron variant, the Ontario government announced that Ontarians can receive a third dose of a COVID-19 vaccine as a booster shot beginning in December 2021.

 On March 1, 2022, proof of vaccination is no longer mandatory as the number of active cases dropped, though the government began offering a fourth dose of a COVID-19 vaccine as a second booster shot.
-On March 19, 2022, Vaccine Hunters Canada closed its own operations exactly one year after its establishment as over 80 percent of the national population eligible for vaccination has been vaccinated and thus served its purpose.
+As of March 14, 2022, Directive 6 was no longer in effect for hospitals and healthcare facilities.
+On March 19, 2022, Vaccine Hunters Canada closed its own operations exactly one year after its establishment as over 80 percent of the national population eligible for vaccination has been vaccinated and thus served its purpose of encouraging as many people as possible to be vaccinated.